NANGAN, Taiwan -- In the past month, bed and breakfast owner Chen Yu-lin had to tell his guests he couldn't provide them with the internet.

 Wang Chung Ming, the head of Lienchiang County, as the Matsu islands are officially called, said he and the legislator from Matsu went to Taipei shortly after the internet broke down to ask for help, and was told they would get priority in any future internet backup plans.

 Taiwan's Ministry of Digital Affairs publicly asked for bids from low-Earth orbit satellite operators to provide the internet in a backup plan, after seeing Russia's cyberattacks in the invasion of Ukraine, the head of the ministry, Audrey Tang, told The Washington Post last fall.
-Yet, the plan remains stalled as a law in Taiwan requires the providers to be at least 51% owned by a domestic shareholder.
+The ministry said the project does not fall under the law that requires providers to be at least 51% owned by a domestic shareholder.

 A spokesperson for the Digital Ministry directed questions about the progress of backup plans to the National Communications Commission.
 NCC said it will install a surveillance system for the undersea cables, while relying on microwave transmission as a backup option.